 Where other than common funds such as mutual funds or commingled trusts are utilized, the Manager must confirm receipt, understanding and adherence to this Policy and any investment specific policies by signing a consent form provided to the Manager prior to investment of Long-Term Segment assets.

+Guidelines for Long-Term Portfolio Holdings

 Every effort shall be made, to the extent practical, prudent and appropriate, to select investments that have investment objectives and policies that are consistent with this Policy (as outlined in the following sub-sections of the “Guidelines for Portfolio Holdings”).
 However, given the nature of the investments, it is recognized that there may be deviations between this Policy and the objectives of these investments.